The part of the body below the chest where the spleen, stomach, pancreas, liver, gallbladder, bowel, bladder and kidneys are located.

 Used to describe the grade of a cancer.
 The cells don't look the same as normal cells, and are dividing faster than normal.

-A special skin cancer surgery where pieces of the cancer are removed and examined under a microscope.
-The surgeon continues to cut away tissue until all the cancer is removed.
+Special surgery to remove cancers from the skin.
+Thin layers of skin tissue are removed and examined under a microscope for cancer cells.
+The surgeon continues to remove tissue until all the cancer is removed.

 A benign growth on the skin that is usually dark in colour.